tsmaster/raymarch/readme.md

   for more informed shading.
   - e.g. a checkerboard shader fading to an average color to reduce high frequency aliasing
+- tagging of "layers" to enable rendering car counter sprites
+  - render the body first, with no ground plane, with alpha skybox
+  - render the ground underneath to get (soft?) shadows, but with the car geometry flagged as only visible to shadows
+  - save both as RGBA images
+### Scene Ideas
+- jenga blocks
+  - 1.5cm x 2.5cm x 7.5cm
+  - wood (above)
 - isometric sample scenes
   - zaxxon
   - marble madness
   - the marble madness of Hamlet, marble prince of Elsinore, a marble castle
     - maybe look at Kronborg Castle in Helsingør, Denmark
-- tagging of "layers" to enable rendering car counter sprites
-  - render the body first, with no ground plane, with alpha skybox
-  - render the ground underneath to get (soft?) shadows, but with the car geometry flagged as only visible to shadows
-  - save both as RGBA images

 ## Done